When you take a look in most household aquariums, there’s one fish you’re almost guaranteed to spot.

 However, you still need to check a few things off to make sure the platy is living in the right conditions.
 Keep these things in mind if you plan on keeping these special types of fish.

-You should keep platies in nothing smaller than a 10-gallon tank with around 20 gallons being the maximum, depending on how many you keep.
+You should keep platies in minimum tank size of 10-gallon water with around 20 gallons being the maximum, depending on how many you keep.

 As smaller fish they don’t take up a lot of room but still, need adequate space to live.